axuan25/kaa-docker/README.md

 <hr />

+# Why use this image

+While the Kaa sandbox offers great use-case examples, this image will dramatically increase your development and deployment speed!

+- Extremely easy to configure
+- Easily switch between MariaDB and PostgreSQL <i>(no Postgres driver bug!)</i>
+- Easily switch between MongoDB and Cassandra
+- Kaa-node starts only after Zookeeper nodes, SQL and NoSQL containers are ready

+- <i>Cluster deployment will be implemented soon!</i>

 I suggest you first checkout Kaa's official installation guide before using this image:
 -> http://docs.kaaproject.org/display/KAA/Installation+guide

 Kaa IoT requires the following dependencies to run: